 Six model operations representing 22 Northern Texas Panhandle counties were developed to facilitate communication between producers, local officials, commodity associations and agricultural lenders.
 Based on focus group characteristics and FARM Assistance analyses, the Northwest and Southeast enterprises displayed more desirable financial conditions.
 Farms located in the Northeast, Southwest, and Central regions demonstrated marginal outcomes, while the Eastern operation showed a weak profit potential.
-A conclusion can be drawn that farms with a greater number of cotton acres planted showed a higher profit potential and a more significant improvement in ending cash position than those with primarily grain and cattle enterprises (Figure 2).
+A conclusion can be drawn that farms with a greater number of cotton and/or irrigated acres planted show higher profit potential and greater improvements in working capital than those with primarily wheat and cattle enterprises (Figure 2).
 However, while overall some operations appeared more financially stable than others, all six entities projected substantial solvency risk that improved only marginally over the planning horizon.
 Most also demonstrated high levels of carryover debt and low overall liquidity.
 Based on these results, careful expense management and aggressive marketing is highly recommended to all Texas Panhandle producers facing uncertain financial and production conditions.